 Prepositions

-1 ...
-Compound unions are written separately.
+1 .
+Compound conjunctions are written separately.

 §64.
-Hyphenated Particles
+Hyphenated spelling of particles

-1. Particles are hyphenated -T oh, -or, -which- (coy-), -ka, -de, -s, -tka, -that, For example: who -then, what -or, whose something, something which(as part of indefinite pronouns; for the spelling of these particles with adverbs, see §57, item 3), tell -ka, on the -ka, on the -ka here you are -ka, here you are -ka smile, he -de, Yes -With;on the -tka, on the -tka oh, well -ka, Well -ka oh, well -tco, look -tco.
+1. Particles are written with a hyphen -T oh, -or, -something, something- (coy-), -ka, -de, -s, -tka, -tko, For example: Who -That, What -or, whose someday, some Which(as part of indefinite pronouns; for the spelling of these particles with adverbs, see §57, paragraph 3), Tell -ka, on -ka, on -ka here you go -ka, here you go -ka sir, he -de, Yes -With;on -tka, on -tka sir, well -ka, Well -ka sir, well -tko, look -tko.

-a) after adverbs, for example: right -so, enough -so, again -so, straight -so, So -so;
+a) after adverbs, for example: right -yes, enough -yes, again -yes, directly -yes, So -yes;

-SPELLING NOT AND NOR
+SPELLING NOT and NOR

 §65.
 Spelling not with nouns

-3. Are written together with not nouns denoting persons and expressing a qualitative shade; in combination with not words with the meaning of opposition are formed.
-For instance: not democrat, not Russian, not specialist.
-Wed: Metaphors are widely used by writers and not writers(M. Isakovsky); It's about the reader not linguist, not etymologist(Lev Uspensky); Arise, tortured children, seek among people not people(Evgeny Yevtushenko).
+3. Are written together with Not nouns denoting persons and expressing a qualitative connotation; in combination with Not Words with the meaning of opposition are formed.
+For example: Not democrat, Not Russian, Not specialist.
+Wed: Metaphors are widely used by writers and Not writers(M. Isakovsky); It's about the reader Not linguist, Not etymologist(Lev Uspensky); Rise up, tortured children, look among people Not of people(Evg.
+Yevtushenko).

 §66.
 Spelling not with adjectives